 What to do if you are over 5/24

-Don’t worry.
+Don't worry.
 There will be opportunities to apply for a Chase credit card down the road.
-And don’t forget, there are still excellent cards from other issues like Capital One and American Express to apply for.
+And don't forget, there are excellent cards from other issuers like Capital One and American Express that don't fall under the rule.